 Socrates regarded the state as superior to the citizens who compose it.
 He demonstrated that conviction in the most dramatic way possible: by calmly accepting his death at the hands of the Athenian authorities.
 Though thinking himself innocent of the charges of corrupting the young, he refused to protest or attempt escape, saying such efforts would teach disrespect to authority.
 In elevating the state above himself, Socrates represented his times.
 The etymology of idiot is from the Greek. meaning “one who separates himself from the state.”
 The idea that persons have a vital stake in political life was fundamental to the moral outlook of antiquity but no more so than the conviction that the state’s authority must be supreme to maintain order.
-We see echoes of that thinking in our Founding Fathers’ distrust of democracy.
+We see echoes of that thinking in the U.S. founders’ distrust of democracy.
 They assumed that individuals need government far more than government needs individuals.
 Theocracies saw a template for that relationship in God’s to man.

-The notion that the authority of the state requires the forfeiture of subjects’ moral agency to enable trust proved highly resilient so long as authority itself remained the most powerful warrant for political affiliation.
+The notion that the authority of the state must be beyond doubt proved highly resilient so long as authority itself remained the most powerful warrant for political affiliation.
 The era of emperor and pontifex maximus fractured into medievalism without the slightest crack in authority’s claim to precedence over the constituents of political order, whether they be castes, townspeople, or religious orders.
 It occurred to no one that the fundamental unit of civic life might be the individual who composed these estates or that the warrant for such a structure might be sought in anything other than a trust authority that required the moral agent to forfeit his own agency.